-I wanted to start my Cabot Wealth Advisory today with a few pointers on how to handle a “good” problem that many investors are experiencing right now: What to do with a stock that, soon after your buy, has zoomed 20% or more in just two or three weeks.
+Today we’ll highlight a few pointers on how to handle a “good” problem: What to do with winning stocks that, soon after your buy, have zoomed 20% or more.

 I actually prefer the third option, which is selling some shares (somewhere between one-third and one-half of your position), but holding the rest.
-This approach not only allows you to book some profit–thereby rewarding yourself for being right–but also gives you leeway (because you took some off the table) to ride your remaining shares through the inevitable correction ahead.
+This approach not only allows you to book some profit, rewarding yourself for being right, but also giving you leeway (because you took some off the table) to ride your remaining shares through the inevitable correction ahead.

-The goal with this third option isn’t so much to grab the profit but to ride out what could be a major, longer-term move by lessening your risk, which decreases your chances of being kicked out on a sharp (but normal) correction.
+The goal with this third option isn’t so much to grab the profit from your winning stocks but to ride out what could be a major, longer-term move by lessening your risk, which decreases your chances of being kicked out on a sharp (but normal) correction.

 Your batting average is simply your winning percentage.
 If you made 10 trades, and six of them resulted in profits, your batting average would be 60% (or .600 for you baseball fans).

-Your slugging percentage is your average gain on your winning trades, divided by your average loss on your losing trades.
+Your slugging percentage is your average gain on your winning stocks, divided by your average loss on your losing trades.
 Using the above example, let’s say your six winning trades brought you a total of $6,000 in profits (or an average of $1,000 per winning trade), while your four losers lost you a total of $2,000 (or an average of $500 per losing trade).
-Your slugging figure would be 2.0–that is, $1,000 divided by $500.
+Your slugging figure would be 2.0, that is, $1,000 divided by $500.

 Obviously, the higher any of these three pillars, the higher your returns.
-The more winners you have, the bigger your winners will be compared to your losers, and (assuming you’re a profitable investor) the higher the frequency of trades, the more money you’ll make.
+The more winning stocks you have, the bigger your winners will be compared to your losers, and (assuming you’re a profitable investor) the higher the frequency of trades, the more money you’ll make.

 The tricky part is that these levers often work against each other.
 Let me explain.